I’m writing this for those musicians making resolutions for the new year or for any time of year. Come back to this page any time you need refreshing.

 Similarly, within everyone there is an energy, a potential, a seed, to do many things.
 There is an athlete, a cook, a painter, a doctor, a mason and...a musician.
 They’re all waiting for you to loosen or release them.
 Just as the math problem doesn’t solve itself, your abilities don’t simply appear.
 Releasing them requires work.

 Whether you’re a beginner or an advanced musician, you have no idea what potential is lurking deep within you.
 It's only through consistent practice that you can chip away and discover the great things of which you are capable.

 The frustrating part is you don't feel a little progress every day.
 The work requires consistency, but you sense growth in spurts.
 Sometimes you will feel your growth has plateaued for weeks or even months.
 But, you can’t give up because the next level may be right around the corner.

-Your musical development will sometimes feel like mile after mile of the same ocean.
+Your musical development will sometimes feel like it has stopped.
 You think, "Why am I doing this?
 It's not getting better."
 It is!
 Seeing your own progress is difficult.
 It's like watching your hair grow.
 You don't count down to yourself, "In 13 days I will need a haircut."
 No, you look in the mirror one morning and realize, "Whoa!
 I need a haircut."